Radoslaw-Wolnik/Pops-Bops/README.md

 join fake certificate from company and my certificate
 > cat cert.pem intermediate-cert.pem > fullchain.pem

+----------- Firefox trust my cert
+Configuring Firefox to trust your certificate:
+To make Firefox trust your self-signed certificate:
+a.
+Open Firefox and go to about:config
+b.
+Search for "security.enterprise_roots.enabled" and set it to true
+c.
+Search for "security.cert_pinning.enforcement_level" and set it to 0
+d.
+Restart Firefox
+Then, you need to add your certificate to Firefox:
+a.
+Go to Firefox Preferences > Privacy & Security > Certificates
+b.
+Click on "View Certificates"
+c.
+Go to the "Authorities" tab
+d.
+Click "Import" and select your certificate file
+e.
+Check the box that says "Trust this CA to identify websites" and click OK Remember
+In production, you should use certificates from a trusted Certificate Authority.

 ------------------------ restructure middleware in backend src/